jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/sixth-month/MinistryAndOversightReport.md

 report further in June, complete calls in July and summarize our findings.

--   Memorial(s) are in process and in Clerk’s hands.
+-   Memorial(s) are in process and in Clerk's hands.
 Martha will continue oversight.

 New Business: